Doduuu/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### 1. **Including Drag Force in Calculations**

-The most significant extension would be to incorporate the effect of air resistance or drag force into the calculations.
+"The most significant extension would be to incorporate the effect of air resistance or drag force into the calculations.
 Air resistance affects both the horizontal and vertical components of motion and can significantly change the trajectory of the projectile.
 The drag force \( F_d \) is often modeled as:

 $$
-F_d = \frac{1}{2} C_d \rho A v^2
+"F_d = \frac{1}{2} C_d \rho A v^2
 $$

 Where: